arvigeus/AZ-204/Questions/App Configuration.md

 ---

+Question: You are building a web application that uses Azure App Configuration to manage feature rollouts.
+You want to introduce a new feature and gradually enable it for a subset of users based on specific conditions.
+Which components must you define in Azure App Configuration to support this feature flag behavior?

+- [x] Name
+- [ ] Keys and Values
+- [x] List of Filters
+- [ ] Labels

+Answer:

+- **Name** – Required to identify the feature flag.
+- **List of Filters** – Used to define conditions for feature activation (e.g., % rollout, user targeting).

+Incorrect options:

+- Keys and Values – Used for general configuration, not feature flags.
+- Labels – Optional; useful for versioning but not required for a flag.

+---

 Question: What is the purpose of using customer-managed keys in Azure App Configuration?

 - [ ] To enable authentication with Microsoft Entra ID